wuwudawen/IP-Inverse-CDF/README.md

-# SIAM-UQ-2024-Approximation-of-CDF-and-itsinverse
+# IP-2025-Inverse CDF Approximation

-The codes and data are dedicated to the paper: "Approximations of Cumulative Distribution Function and its Inverse using Transport Maps and Physics-informed Neural Networks".
+The codes and data are dedicated to the paper: "Approximations of the Inverse Cumulative Distribution Function using Transport Maps and Physics-informed Neural Networks".